crystal-lang/crystal-book/syntax_and_semantics/blocks_and_procs.md

 That means that any type that responds to `[]` with integers can be unpacked in a block argument.

-For [Tuple](http://crystal-lang.org/api/Tuple.html) arguments you can take advantage of auto-splatting and not need parentheses:
+For [Tuple](http://crystal-lang.org/api/Tuple.html) arguments you can take advantage of auto-splatting and do not need parentheses:

 ```crystal
 array = [{1, "one", true}, {2, "two", false}]